9 min read

 March is Endometriosis Awareness Month — a time to shine a light on a condition that affects approximately 1.5 million women in the United Kingdom.
 If you have been diagnosed with endometriosis, you know that the journey does not end with a diagnosis.
 The question that matters most is: how do I live well with this condition?

-While conventional medical management — hormonal therapy, pain relief, and surgery — remains the foundation of treatment, a growing body of evidence supports a holistic approach that addresses the whole person, not just the disease.
-As a gynaecologist with a functional medicine perspective, I believe that combining medical expertise with targeted nutrition, movement, and stress management can make a profound difference.
+While conventional medical management — hormonal therapy, pain relief, and surgery — remains the foundation of endometriosis treatment, a growing body of evidence supports a holistic approach that addresses the whole person, not just the disease.
+I integrate this perspective into my gynaecology practice because the patients who do best are those who combine good medical management with targeted nutrition, movement, psychological support, and stress management.
+This article sets out exactly how I approach that in clinic, the specific evidence behind each recommendation, and how I work with other specialists to give women the most comprehensive care possible.

 Why conventional treatment alone is not always enough